-Food biomass for out-migrating juvenile salmon in 2016 is predicted to be above the long-term average based on the winter ichthyoplankton biomass index, due primarily due to a high biomass of rockfish and northern anchovy larvae.
-The 2016 winter (January to March) biomass of fish larvae that salmon prey upon was the fifth highest in 19 years.
-Due to the anomalously warm ocean conditions this winter, which typically predict lower salmon survival of early ocean migrants, we are again uncertain about the accuracy of our current prediction based on the biomass of ichthyoplankton
+Food biomass for out-migrating juvenile salmon in 2017 is high based on the winter ichthyoplankton biomass index, primarily due to a high biomass of rockfish larvae.
+The 2017 winter biomass of fish larvae that salmon prey upon was the highest in the 20-year time series.
+For the third year in a row, due to the anomalously warm ocean conditions this winter which typically predicts lower salmon survival of early ocean migrants, we are again uncertain about the accuracy of our current prediction based on the biomass of ichthyoplankton.

-This year we have added a second predictor based on the prey composition of winter ichthyoplankton which predicts lower returns of salmon in 2017.
+We have added a second predictor based on the prey composition of winter ichthyoplankton which predicts lower returns of salmon in 2017.
 This second indicator also has a relationship with salmon survival.
 This index suggests that in addition to the quantity of the prey (biomass), the type of fish prey (composition) is also important.
-Below is the Principal Coordinate community analysis of the winter ichthyoplankton prey that are important for salmon (WI-03).
-Warmer years are positive on axis 1 (PC1), including 2015.
+Below is the Principal Coordinate community analysis of the winter ichthyoplankton prey that are important for juvenile salmon (Figure WI-03).
+Warmer years are positive on axis 1 (PCO1), including 2017.
 This new index relates well to returns of spring and fall Chinook and coho salmon (Figure WI-04).

-While the ichthyoplankton biomass from the winter of 2016 (Figure WI-02) suggests returns of spring Chinook salmon in 2018 will be just below 200,000, the ichthyoplankton composition suggests it will be lower, around 70,500, which is the lowest of the time series (Figure WI-04).
+While the ichthyoplankton biomass from the winter of 2017 (Figure WI-02) suggests that conditions for outmigrating juvenile salmon were good, the ichthyoplankton composition is ranked one of the lowest of the time series and suggests that conditions for outmigrating juvenile salmon were poor (Figure WI-04).

-Of particular note during Jan-March of 2016 were:
+Of particular note during the January-March of 2017 were: